 Skip to content

 As its storages are quite small and spill regularly, the Ovens system maintains a large proportion of its natural flow regime, particularly in winter/spring.
-However, the storages and licensed water extractions throughout the system can restrict flow during low-flow periods, and parts of the system can become quite flow-stressed during summer and autumn.
+However, the storages and licensed water extractions throughout the system can restrict flow in drier years, and parts of the system can become flow-stressed during summer and autumn.

-The Ovens River flows into Lake Mulwala on the Murray River, the largest weir pool on the Murray regulated system.
-Ovens River flows contribute to the reliability and variability of flows in the Murray River and support many downstream uses, including irrigation, urban supply and watering of iconic floodplain sites (such as Barmah Forest).
+The Ovens River flows into Lake Mulwala on the Murray River; the lake is the largest weir pool on the Murray regulated system.
+The Ovens River flow contributes to the reliability and variability of the flow in the Murray River and supports many downstream uses, including irrigation, urban supply and watering of iconic floodplain sites (such as Barmah Forest).

 Ovens pie chart